flatironinstitute/CryoLike/docs/source/usage/templateCreation.rst

 ##############################

-In CryoLike, "Templates" (or a ``Templates`` object) are stacks of images, with each image representing the 2D planar projection of some base 3D model with a particular orientation ("viewing angle") relative to the capture device.
+In CryoLike, "Templates" (or a ``Templates`` object) are stacks of images, with each image representing the 2D projection of a base 3D structure or 3D map with a particular orientation ("viewing angle") relative to the capture device.

 Overview